Borists1/RhythmHeavenFeverHD/README.md

 5. Copy just the SOM folder from the repository in the textures folder.
 6. Open Dolphin, go to graphics settings > advanced > Load Custom Textures.
 7. Make sure you have a higher internal resoltuion.
-You should be done!
-(You can delete the README.md file and PNG file if you want to.)